ibuetler/docker-keycloak-traefik-workshop/README.md

 ## Final Demo Setup
 Please note; We want to secure an application (ttyd) that comes without built-in authentication and authorization and have therefore configured `traefik`, `keycloak` and `ttyd` in the steps above.

 What is the final step?
 A new docker is required.
 The `keycloak-gatekeeper` docker image in front of the ttyd docker will do the job for us.
-The `keycloak-gatekeerp` docker service will ensure users must authenticate before the ttyd service can be used.
+The `keycloak-gatekeeper` docker service will ensure users must authenticate before the ttyd service can be used.
 In other words, keycloak-gatekeeper is kind of a reverse-proxy in front of our application that has no built-in authentication and authorization layer but integrates very well with Keycloak IdP.

 ![gk](images/gk.png)